chrismhodgson/nextjs-pfrac/data/_articles/2022-12-28-ambles-revenge-results.md

 ---
 [F﻿ull results](https://racebest.com/results/46u75)

 F﻿irst man was Alan Ford of Barnsley Harriers in 55:02.
-First Lady was Emily Cowper Coles of Denby Dale AC, in 60:38, a record for the new course (since 2021).
+First lady was Emily Cowper Coles of Denby Dale AC, in 60:38, a record for the new course (since 2021).

 F﻿irst male team was Penistone, with George Parr, Tom Fryers and James Fryers finishing 2nd, 3rd and 4th respectively.